-High School Research Student Nathan Writes a Children's Book to Make Neuroscience More Accessible
+High School Neuroscience Research Student Nathan Writes a Children's Book

 I’ve had an affinity for neuroscience since middle school and I’ve decided that this is most likely what I’ll want to commit to for the rest of my life.
 So, when I had a couple of friends talking about pursuing some passion projects last summer, since we were going into the 11th grade, I naturally took some time to look around for different research programs.
 I think Polygence was one of the first mentorship programs that I looked into and it immediately felt like a perfect match.
 From the beginning, Polygence seemed like an exceptional way to focus my energy and facilitate my passions into a project that I can proudly present to others.

 Create a research project tailored to your interests and your schedule

 Polygence pairs you with an expert mentor in your area of passion.
 Together, you work to create a high quality research project that is uniquely your own.
 We also offer options to explore multiple topics, or to showcase your final product!

 That’s really nice to hear!
 What led you to choosing to write a children's book specifically, rather than doing/writing something else for your project?

 I decided that I really wanted to challenge myself and combine my passions for writing and biology.
 I enjoy both writing and STEM, but I think people often believe that these two areas don't really go together.
 Even though I figured this could be a difficult ambition, I still wanted to really push myself.
 This is especially so because there’s a strong chance that I would want to continue incorporating writing into my career, such as through writing research papers.
 So, I think Polygence gave me a really good starting point for this by helping me publish my own book and writing my own collegiate-level article.